OnSSET/onsset/OnSSET_Manual/OnSSET_model.rst

 **Transportation Cost for Diesel**

-Diesel is an important energy carrier, especially in remote areas of many developing countries.
-Therefore, it could not be missing from the OnSSET analysis.
+Diesel is an important energy carrier, especially in remote areas of many developing countries and is therefore included in the OnSSET analysis.
 Transportation of diesel incurs costs, which may lead to high costs of electricity for isolated and low populated communities.
 OnSSET uses GIS datasets that indicate travel time and distance from main urban hubs, in order to calculate and assign transportation costs for diesel in each location.
 These costs are then included as fuel costs in the calculation of LCoE for diesel gensets.
 Documentation on diesel cost assessment is available `here <https://github.com/KTH-dESA/PyOnSSET/tree/master/Resource_Assessment/DieselCost>`_.

 .. image::  img/AfghanDiesel.png
     :scale: 80 %